d2l-ai/d2l-en/contrib/chapter_crashcourse/linear-algebra.md

 nd.dot(u, v)
 ```

-Note that we can express the dot product of two vectors ``nd.dot(u, v)`` equivalently by performing an element-wise multiplication and then a sum:
+Note that we can express the dot product of two vectors ``nd.dot(u, v)`` equivalently by performing an elementwise multiplication and then a sum:

 ```python